onedata/op-worker/README.md

 Goals
 -----

-The goal of *ClientProtocol* is provision of a protocol between *oneprovider* (self-scalable cluster that will is a central point of each data centre that uses *onedata*) and *oneclient* (a user space file system that that frees users from problems related to data access in heterogeneous environments).
+The goal of *ClientProtocol* is to provide a communication contract between *oneprovider* (self-scalable cluster that will is a central point of each data centre that uses *onedata*) and *oneclient* (a user space file system that that frees users from problems related to data access in heterogeneous environments).

 Getting Started
 ---------------